Celebrating Diwali at Wembley Park

 10. More than 800 million people celebrate this festival in various ways but one thing they all have in common is ending their celebration with FIREWORKS!

-On Sunday 4 November, the skies over Wembley Park will dazzle with a kaleidoscope of colour to celebrate the official Diwali and Bonfire Night 2018.
+On Sunday 10 November 2019, the skies over Wembley Park will dazzle with a kaleidoscope of colour to celebrate the official Diwali and Bonfire Night 2019.
 Light Up the Night is a joyful event that brings together the diverse communities of Brent.
 Featuring fireworks, fun, food and fanfare, this FREE family-friendly festival is a surefire cracker!
-Click here to learn more
+Click to learn more